By Jenna Ciancia

 - Make sure prospective visitors can find your business and book

 Research how easy it is for a prospective customer to find your business online once they decide they’re interested in booking a trip.
 If they search using key words related to your business, will it appear in their search results?

 And if it does, is your business visible on the first page?
 In the travel industry alone, websites can generate tens of thousands of prospective visitors just through online search.
-By investing time in Search Engine Optimisation (SEO), you can make sure that your accommodation or attraction appear more frequently and higher up on search engine results pages.
+By investing time in Search Engine Optimisation (SEO), you can make sure that your accommodation or attraction appears more frequently and higher up on search engine results pages.

 - Ensure social content is relevant and inspiring